modelica/ModelicaSpecification/RationaleMCP/DevelopmentProcess.md

 but if an MCP is evaluated close to a release of the specification document, the vote can be to include the MCP after that release.
 1. The MCP has been fully incorporated into the specification and the MCP process itself terminated.

-If the MCP is not accepted by the vote or has been inactive for at least one year; it can be inactivated.
+If the MCP is not accepted by the vote or has been inactive for at least one year; it can be put on hold.

 # Defining a new Modelica Language Release